-We cannot account for a lot of things that happened during the first few years, but we know it was in 1866 that a few devoted and dedicated Christian believers in God started what is now Shiloh Baptist Church.
-It started in a little one-room log cabin with a wood stove in a sand box, with candles, lamps and lanterns for light.
+We cannot account for a lot of things that happened during the first few years, but we do know it was in 1866 that a few devoted and dedicated Christian believers of God started what is now Shiloh Baptist Church.
+It all started in a little one-room log cabin with a wood stove in a sand box with candles, lamps and lanterns for light.

-We hereby, in 2015, bow in humble submission to God, who gave our forefathers strength, faith and energy to travel up the King’s Highway, to keep His church alive.
+We hereby in 2020, bow in humble submission to God, who gave our forefathers the strength, faith and energy to travel up the King’s Highway, to keep His church alive.
 Through faith and prayer, we believe we will continue to grow spiritually and maturely in the future.

-We further Honor all of those old builders of our church to include: Bro.
+We further Honor all of the older builders of our church: Bro.
 Amos Moore, Bro.
 Washington Piggott, Bro.
 James Gransby, Dea.
 Anthony Jones, Dea.
 Eugene Lightfoot, Dea.
-Ernest Tabb and many others.
+Ernest Tabb and several others.

 In great humility, we close with these words: “Bless this House O Lord, We pray.
 Make it safe by night and day.
 Lord, give us the faith to endure as you did for our forefathers”.